Should you feed a raw meat diet for dogs with cancer, or cook it?

 3 Years Of Remission From Cancer Are Over

 Here’s the background information for you.
 A few days ago, I found out that my Boxer mix Missy is no longer in remission from cancer.

 She fell into that category for pretty much exactly 3 years after her initial cancer diagnosis in late 2014.
-Back then, the thyroid tumor was removed, and her body was injected with intravenous chemotherapy (carboplatin).
+Back then, the thyroid tumor was removed and she got 3 rounds of intravenous chemotherapy (carboplatin).

 Oral Chemotherapy Drug Palladia

 She’ll be taking the drug right before breakfast and will need to have bloodwork done every 2 weeks for the first 8 weeks of treatment.
-After that, bloodwork is required every 2 months – that’s if we’ll continue the chemotherapy route.
+After that, bloodwork is required every 2 months.
+That’s if we’ll continue the chemotherapy route.

 Since the pills can’t be crushed or chewed on, I didn’t just add them to her food dish but pilled her by hand.